 Did you know a green thumb and dirt under the nails can help alleviate depression?
 Studies show that gardening can make you feel happy in more than one way.
 Not only are you introducing healthy microbes from the soil into your life that add to the beneficial flora inside and outside your body, but you are also getting activity from squatting, pulling, and kneading.
 In addition to bacteria and activity, the concept of “earthing” where you spend time in nature, is also a contributing factor to an increased rate of happiness.
 As long as you avoid exposure to toxic, persistent pesticides like glyphosate (the active ingredient in Roundup Weed Killer), this activity is encouraged for the entire family.
+You’ve trusted Mamavation to bring you topics like herbs to plant that help you battle the flu & cold season, how infrared saunas can help you detox persistent chemicals safely, & the best air purifier on the market, now join us as we explore all the ways gardening can lift your mood.

 Gardening Used as an Anti-Depressant